paulodiff/rainbow-table-index/README.md

 # Laravel database data encryption with full text search

 # 🚨 DO NOT USE IN PRODUCTION! 🚨
+## Disclaimer
+- This library is a proof of concept, and tis library is currently only used for experimental projects.

 ## TODO
 - prefix table
 - config default encrypted
 - Security customization
+- Test relationship

 <p align="center">
     <a href="https://laravel.com">